- Last updated:

 The digital revolution is fundamentally changing the way we live, work and connect with each other.
 Innovative technologies are disrupting and transforming all industries.
 They also provide opportunities to deliver social and economic benefits for our region and communities.

-Since the adoption of the Smart City Framework (SCF) in December 2016, council has begun to digitise external systems.
-The aim?
-To build our capacity and capability as a digital region.
+Since the adoption of the Smart City Framework (SCF) in December 2016, council has begun to digitise external systems to build our capacity and capability as a digital region.

 Council developed the SCF with Telstra and Cisco and laid the policy framework for the initial three-year Smart City Implementation Plan (SCIP).
-As a result, foundational infrastructure is now available in many locations, including
+As a result, foundational infrastructure is now available in the following locations:

 - Maroochydore City Centre